The style of music I play and / or work in is not western classical music. Is the programme for me?

 What can I expect in a typical day on the residential learning week?

-A detailed timetable for the residential learning week, including arrival and departure times, will be available on the website later in the year and all registered students will receive a detailed outline of the residential learning week schedule in early Spring 2017.
+A detailed timetable for the residential learning week, including arrival and departure times, will be available on the website later in the year and all registered students will receive a detailed outline of the residential learning week schedule in Spring 2021.

 What will I be doing during the residential learning week?

 The residential learning week content will include seminars, performances, lecture recitals, workshops, rehearsals and tutorials, developing your skills in an immersive environment.
-There will be an informal performance on the evening of 11 April at Blackheath Halls, Trinity Laban’s concert hall.
+There will be an informal performance on the penultimate evening of the residential.

 Is accommodation provided?